Monday, December 27, 2021

 Instead, I have time every morning to read and meditate on the Word.
 I can kneel and pray for as long as my rickety old knees can stand it.
 I have time to really listen to God.

-And I now have time to really listen to people.
-I am at a point where I have more empathy for others; providing a leveling perspective to the chaos often churning around them.
+I now have time to really listen to people.
+I'm at a point where I have more empathy for others; providing a leveling perspective to the chaos often churning around them.

-I guess you could say, as I am growing old, I am also growing up.
+I guess you could say, that as I'm growing old, I am also growing up.

 Every season of our lives has purpose.
 God doesn’t cast us off in our later years just because our vigor is fading.
 He uses us, no matter our age, to continue His work.